HatfieldChair/HatfieldStandingOrders/StandingOrders.md

 ## Standing Committees

-### Independence Committee
+### Board of Trustees

-  1. The Independence Committee will be comprised of:
+  1.The Board of Trustees will be comprised of:
-  2. The Senior Man (chair pro tempore).
+  2. The Senior Man (chair pro tempore)
-  3. Charity Framework Officer (Once elected, secretary to the committee).
+  3. Compliance and Governance Officer (secretary to the committee)
-  4. Student Trustee (Once elected).
+  4. Student Trustee.
-  5. Chair of the Board of Trustees (Once appointed, chair).
+  5. Chair of the Board of Trustees (chair).
-  6. The membership may be changed at the committee's discretion.
-The committee's purpose will be to oversee the JCR becoming an independent charity.
+  6. The membership may be changed at the board’s discretion.
+The board’s purpose is to oversee the JCR as an independent charity.
-  7. The committee may direct officers, in particular the Charity Framework Officer and Senior Man, to make preparations as it sees fit for the JCRs transition to charitable status.
+  7. The committee may direct officers, in particular the Compliance and Governance Officer and Senior Man, to maintain the JCR’s status as an independent charity.
-  8. The initial work will include but not be limited to, appointing the Chair of the board of Trustees, appointing members of the board with relevant (legal, financial, etc.) experience, and creating a working timetable for the transition.
-  9. The chair of the committee will have a casting vote.
+  8. The chair of the committee will have a casting vote.
-  10. The committee may report to OGMs at its discretion.
+  9. The Board may report to OGMs at its discretion.
-  11. The Independence committee will, on the 1st August 2021, become the Shadow Board of Trustees.
-It will then additionally fulfil the role which the trustee board of the JCR as an independent charity would, as far as is possible within the DSO framework.
-The JCR shall be bound by its decisions as far as is possible within the DSO framework and University regulations.

 ### JCR Treasury Committee